Why OJPC exists and what we do

 What our interns do

-Hands-on Legal Practice: Summer interns will be involved in a wide variety of projects, including, but not
+Hands-on Legal Practice: Summer interns will be involved in a wide variety of projects, including, but not limited to:

 - outreach legal clinics